intel/ros_intel_movidius_ncs/README.md

 ## 8 Known Issues
 * Only absolute path of image file supported in image inference demo
 * Only test on Realsense ZR300 camera and Microsoft HD-300 USB camera
+* Current v0.3.0 supporting NCSDK v1.07.06 is on master branch. devel branch is the development branch for the next release.

 ## 9 TODO
 *  Support multiple NCS devices
 *  Support more CNN models
+*  Support latest NCSDK

 ###### *For security issues, please send mail to xiaojun.huang@intel.com*